yevgeniusr/discord-live/README.md

 - Supports custom URL pattern mapping for personalized status messages
 - Allows manual status updates from the popup interface
 - Configurable update frequency
+- Take screenshots of your current tab for sharing
+- Generate custom memes based on your browsing activity

 ## Installation